Both these leading marine electronics brands make great fish finders – but which is the best across the range of important criteria?

-We already mentioned the SmartStrike features that helps anglers find potential fish hangouts, but these fish finders much more to offer.
+We already mentioned the SmartStrike features that help anglers find potential fish hangouts, but these fish finders have much more to offer.

-In additional to the standard traditional CHIRP sonar and side imaging, Humminbird now boasts MEGA down imaging in their fish finders, which increases the fish finder depth readings to 200 feet while offering 20% more clarity and detail on the display.
-These fish finders also provide 360 degree imaging to give you an all around view of the water around your boat.
+In addition to the standard traditional CHIRP sonar and side imaging, Humminbird now boasts MEGA down imaging in their fish finders, which increases the fish finder depth readings to 200 feet while offering 20% more clarity and detail on display.
+These fish finders also provide 360-degree imaging to give you an all-around view of the water around your boat.

 Humminbird fish finders also have the I-Pilot setup allowing you to set your trolling motor to follow a particular contour while you can cast away.

-Garmin’s Panoptix feature directs a sonar beam horizontally from the boat, allowing you to see fish moving either towards or away from you.
-It also lets you see structure from a side view that is not directly beneath the boat, out to 100 feet away.
+Garmin’s Panoptix feature directs a sonar beam horizontally from the boat, allowing you to see fish moving either toward or away from you.
+It also lets you see the structure from a side view that is not directly beneath the boat, out to 100 feet away.

-The detail that Livescope brings to the table is at times jaw dropping.
-You will have the ability depending on depth and fish size to actually see the fin movement of fish in sharp crisp detail, as well as individual fish in bait schools.
+The detail that Livescope brings to the table is, at times, jaw-dropping.
+You will have the ability depending on the depth and fish size, to actually see the fin movement of fish in sharp, crisp detail, as well as individual fish in bait schools.